-The Executive Board of Aurubis AG consists of four members: Roland Harings (Chairman), Dr. Thomas Bünger, Rainer Verhoeven and Dr. Heiko Arnold.
+The Executive Board of Aurubis AG consists of three members: Roland Harings (Chairman), Rainer Verhoeven, and Dr. Heiko Arnold.
+Together they manage the company and report to the Aurubis AG Supervisory Board.

 The compensation system for the Executive Board takes the stipulations of the German Stock Corporation Act (AktG) and most of the recommendations and suggestions of the German Corporate Governance Code in the version dated December 16, 2019 into consideration.
 In its entirety, the compensation system makes a significant contribution to fostering and implementing the company strategy by linking the payout to relevant, ambitious performance criteria.